jphaugla/Redisearch-Digital-Banking/README.md

   * saveTransaction.sh - save a sample Transaction
   * startAppservers.sh - start multiple app server instances for load testing
   * testPipeline.sh - test pipelining
-  * updateTransactionStatus.sh - generate new transactions to move all of one transaction Status up to the next transaction status.
+  * updateTransactionStatus.sh - generate new transactions to move all transactions from one transaction Status up to the next transaction status.
 Parameter is target status.
 Can choose SETTLED or POSTED.
+Will move 100,000 transactions per call